Female solo travellers will love the female dorms at Combo Torino.

 Here we have a relatively small hostel offering 50 beds, and private bathrooms in each room.

 It’s the location that gives Ostello di Porto Venere the edge.
 The beginning of the trail to 5 Terre National Park is right outside the hostel.
 The historic centre and bus stop are just 50 metres away.

 The Bricks opened its doors back in 2016 in a wonderful location in the local Valle Aurelia neighbourhood.
 This place has a 24 room boutique structure, made up of private double rooms and shared triple rooms.
 Wi-Fi works here as well as the rest of the hostel.

 You’ll absolutely love the rooftop and courtyard area.
 It’s so perfectly Italian.

+It is the perfect place to meet other fellow travellers, get social and rest after a long day of exploring the city.
 Visitors can choose from female-only dorms, mixed dorms and private rooms, all with air-con, hair dryers, reading light – Luxurious right!